home-assistant/home-assistant.io/source/_integrations/ifttt.markdown

 When your screen looks like this, click the 'call service' button.
 </p>

-By default the trigger is sent to all the api keys from `configuration.yaml`.
+By default, the trigger is sent to all the API keys from `configuration.yaml`.
 If you want to send the trigger to a specific key use the `target` field:

 Field | Value